 Block Foundation – 2’ wide footers are poured at the required frost depth around the perimeter of the building area.
 A concrete block foundation is built on top of the footer up to floor height.
 The foundation is completed with a 4” concrete floor.

 The big question, of course, is what does a garage foundation cost?
-For a 24’x24’ detached two-car garage, a quality concrete floating foundation will be around $6000 to $8000, while a garage pad with a block foundation will run $8000 to $10,000.
+For a 24’x24’ detached two-car garage, a quality concrete floating foundation will be around $4,608 to $8,640, while a garage pad with a block foundation will run from $9,792 to $14,400.

 But keep in mind, building a concrete foundation can save money during the actual detached garage construction process by eliminating the need to build a floor into the garage.
 The floor of the garage will be the concrete pad.